Shubham-S151/Industry-Experience-Portfolio/readme.md

 This repository contains **recreated and generalized implementations** inspired by real-world industry problems.
 No proprietary data, confidential information, or original company code has been used.

-The code and solutions presented here are designed to demonstrate **similar problem-solving approaches and outcomes** using publicly available or synthetic data.
+**Note:** This repository contains **code only** — no outputs, results, or datasets are included.
+The purpose is to demonstrate **problem-solving approaches, system design thinking, and coding practices** using publicly available or synthetic data.

+---

+## 🚫 Usage Restrictions

+All rights reserved.

-🚫 This repository is intended for **learning and portfolio purposes only** and should not be reused, copied, or distributed for commercial or personal projects without permission.
+This repository is intended strictly for **educational and portfolio purposes only**.
+Unauthorized copying, reproduction, modification, distribution, or use of this code — in part or in full — is **not permitted without explicit permission**.

+---

+## 💡 Important Note

+The implementations provided here may achieve results similar to real-world systems, but they are **not exact replicas** and are intentionally simplified or modified to ensure compliance with confidentiality and intellectual property guidelines.